James P. Goodrich: World War I

-Goodrich began several measures to reform the civil service.
-He began by attempting to eliminate the patronage system.
-He eliminated numerous positions by not hiring anyone to fill them, but his plans were soon prevented by the need to grow the state government to manage the recruitment for World War I, which the United States entered in 1917.
-That state sent over 130,000 troops in its largest deployment since the American Civil War.
-At least 3,354 soldiers were killed or died from disease in the war.
-As a percentage of the population, this was higher than any other state.
-Goodrich's marketing of war bonds was extremely successful, leading other states to copy his techniques.
+Goodrich pursued several measures to reform the civil service in Indiana.
+He began by attempting to eliminate patronage.
+Initially, numerous positions were eliminated by not filling them.
+His plans, however, were thwarted by the need to grow the state government to manage the recruitment for World War I, which the United States entered in 1917.
+During the war, Indiana contributed over 130,000 soldiers, which was the state's largest deployment of troops since the American Civil War.
+At least 3,354 Hoosier soldiers were killed or died from disease during World War I. As a percentage of population, this was higher than any other state.
+In his endeavors to sell war bonds, Goodrich proved to be extremely successful, leading other states to copy his techniques.

-In August 1917, he contracted typhoid after touring a prison in northern Indiana.
-The sickness left him bedridden for two months, bordering on death several times.
-He was nursed back to health in the Indianapolis Methodist Hospital.
-He did not return to the statehouse until November, but had to deal with several issues, including coal shortages, from his home.
-He created a commission led by Will Hays to assist him in organizing and directing the state's resources.
+In August 1917, Goodrich contracted typhoid after touring a prison in northern Indiana.
+The sickness left him bedridden for two months, and bordering on death.
+He was nursed back to health at Indianapolis Methodist Hospital.
+However, he did not return to the statehouse until November.
+As a result, he had to deal with several major issues, including coal shortages, working from home.
+Goodrich also created a commission led by Will Hays to assist him in organizing and directing the state's resources.

-In the spring of 1918, Goodrich was driving home after attending a military send-off when he was struck by a streetcar.
-The accident was very serious and he suffered bone fractures in his hip, skull, ribs, and collarbone.
+In the spring of 1918, when Goodrich was driving home after attending a military send-off, his vehicle was struck by a streetcar.
+The serious accident caused bone fractures to his hip, skull, ribs, and collarbone.
 He was again near death, but survived.
-The accident left him greatly weakened and he was forced to walk with a cane for the rest of his life.
+The accident left Goodrich greatly weakened, and he was forced to walk with a cane for the rest of his life.